Kelsidavis/futura/README.md

 >              WAYLAND_RESIZE=1 WAYLAND_THROTTLE=1 fb-fallback=1"
 > ```
 >
+> Backbuffering is disabled by default; drop `WAYLAND_BACKBUFFER=1` from the command line unless you explicitly
+> want double-buffered rendering (and can tolerate the extra 6 MiB virtual allocation).
+Avoid the harness-only
-> Avoid the harness-only `-device isa-debug-exit` flag when running interactively; otherwise QEMU will
-> terminate as soon as the kernel finishes the demo.
+> `-device isa-debug-exit` flag when running interactively; otherwise QEMU will terminate as soon as the kernel finishes the demo.

 ### Debugging